LighterThanAir7/fictional-university/wp-content/themes/fictional-university-theme/README.md

     'total' => $past_events->max_num_pages,
     ]);
 - Loading css/js is not the same for frontend and admin part, use different hooks wp_admin_enqueue...
+- wp_reset_postdata() (resets global post objects and the returns of functions like get_id, get_title etc.. it resets all of that back to DEFAULT URL BASED QUERY)
+  - so.. whenever you are running multiple custom querries on a single page, you will want to use wp_reset_postdata() between them